laravel/docs/eloquent.md

 #### Refreshing Models

+You can refresh models using the `fresh` and `refresh` methods.
+The `fresh` method will re-retrieve the model from the database.
+The existing model instance will not be affected:

+    $flight = App\Flight::where('number', 'FR 900')->first();

+    $flight = $flight->fresh();

-You can refresh a model and clear any changes by using the `refresh` method.
-This will reset the model with its values from its database row.
-In addition, all loaded relationships will be refreshed as well.
+The `refresh` method will re-hydrate the existing model using fresh data from the database.
+In addition, all of its loaded relationships will be refreshed as well:

     $flight = App\Flight::where('number', 'FR 900')->first();